adobe/aem-core-cif-components/README.md

 ### AEM Commerce connector for Magento

 This project uses the [AEM Commerce connector for Magento](https://github.com/adobe/commerce-cif-connector) to improve the authoring experience by leveraging the product pickers, product assets view and consoles provided by the connector package.
-The AEM Commerce connector must be installed seperatly as part of the customer project.
+The AEM Commerce connector must be installed separately as part of the customer project.

 ### AEM Sites Core Components